So, Happy New Year!

 After a few inappropriate job offers, or no offers at all, someone who has followed this tactic will give up, and tell their partner ‘I tried my best’.

 So, you don’t want to be in this category.

 Well, we can help you!

-Aside from this, the very best way of improving your position in the industry is to improve your image within it.
-Nowadays this is very easy; it can be done without financial cost, by simply spending time improving your image and networking on social media.
+The best way of improving your position in the industry is to improve your professional image.
+Nowadays, this is very easy; you can do it without financial cost, by merely spending time developing your image and networking on social media.

-Rather than trying to access decision makers through company secretaries, personal assistants or other ‘gatekeepers’… You can simply comment on decision makers postings.
+Rather than trying to access decision-makers through company secretaries, personal assistants or other ‘gatekeepers’… You can comment on decision-makers postings.

-Hopefully, you will connect with us through any of these social media channels, and we can strive forward together.
+Hopefully, you’ll connect with us through any of these social media channels, and we can strive forward together.
 We wish you a healthy and prosperous 2016.